juan0campo8/sys-581-group-project/storyboard.typ

 		- "Slow Internet"
 		- Messages are stored in a queue until next hop is available
-		- Nodes can be added or removed from network, routing is dynamic ]
+		- Nodes can be added or removed from network, routing is dynamic
+		- Utilize existing NASA Deep Space Network for sending signals and Mars Relay Network to receive.
+	]
 	#only(2)[
 		#set text(size: 18pt)